sahosskhan/charity-wave/README.md

 # Charity Wave - is a donation management platform.

 ## Description
-Charity Wave is a Tailwind CSS & React JS based front-end project designed to manage donation like education, food, clothing, health etc. It provides a platform for users to efficiently manage donation.##
+Charity Wave is a Tailwind CSS & React JS based front-end project designed to manage donations like education, food, clothing, health etc. It provides a platform for users to efficiently manage donations.##

 ## [Source Code](https://github.com/sahosskhan/charity-wave)